petercorke/arduIO/README.md

 * ensuring that devices which share a common pin are not conflicting (Arduinos overload i/o capability onto pins)
 * ensuring that a device is being added to the correct table, ie. an input device must be added to the input table.

-FUTURE: More comprehensive checking should be in the server-side code, perhaps controlled by a table rather than adhoc logic.

-FUTURE: The input or output nature of a device is known to its handler.
-Perhaps the `inp` and `out` commands could be replaced by a single `add` commands which adds the device to the correct table.

 ### Reading and writing I/O devices